mountaineerbr/shellChatGPT/man/README.md

-This script deviates from XDG standards; it expects the configuration file to be located at `~/.chatgpt.sh`, and utilises a single cache directory for both ephemeral data and extended data (including persistent files like prompt `.pr` and `.tsv` history files, which users are expected to backup).
+This script deviates from XDG standards; it expects the configuration file to be located at `~/.chatgpt.sh`, and utilises a single cache directory for both ephemeral data and extended data, including more persistent files like prompt `.pr` and session history `.tsv` files (which users are expected to backup).

 If folding does not work well at all, try exporting envar `$COLUMNS` before script execution.